7 Steps for Creating a Personal Website in 2023

 Now, how do you get your website seen by the right people?
 Marketing is vital for success, so putting effort into the key strategies will help you stand out from the crowd.

-We’ve rounded up several of our top digital marketing tips to help you focus on growth:
+We’ve summarised our top digital marketing tips to help you get your website seen:

 - Add relevant links: Seeking out links back to your personal website from trustworthy and noteworthy publications isn’t just good for publicity – it’s great for helping your website rank for relevant terms in search engine results, too!

-- Email marketing: Try using an email opt-in tool to capture email addresses and initiate contact.
+- Email marketing: Use an email opt-in tool to obtain email addresses and start to make contact.
 This could help connect you with potential future employers, and build those all-important connections.

 So, whether you’re applying for jobs, hoping to progress professionally, or simply sharing something important to you, creating a personal website will only benefit you in the long run.
 And remember – your online presence can have a huge impact on your prospects and exposure to the people you want to be connected with, so getting it right is important.

 With a little help from us and some hard work, you’ll be well on your way to creating a unique personal website!